Hey player, welcome to Nordic Golf Tour.

 - About the tour and tournaments

 Nordic Golf Tour (NGT) is a new tour initiated by the Swedish, Norwegian and Danish golf federations, as well as the PGA of Sweden.
 Some tournaments on Nordic Golf Tour are also a part of the LET Access Series (LETAS), which is the developing tour to the Ladies European Tour.

-Swedish Golf Tour (SGT) is the developing tour to Nordic Golf Tour.
-SGT tournaments have a smaller prize fund, generally around 80 000 – 150 000 SEK and attract mostly Swedish players.
+Future Series is the developing tour to Nordic Golf Tour.
+Future Series tournaments have a smaller prize fund, starting at 50 000 SEK and attract mostly Swedish players.